Meteorologists warn of potentially historic flooding as a major storm hits the east with all hazards

 It’s hard to overstate just how significant these events are.
 They are issued on fewer than 4% of days per year on average, but are responsible for more than 80% of all flood-related damage and 40% of all flood-related deaths, research from the WPC shows.

 The threat level is raised because the atmospheric setup for the storm is “quite unusual for mid-February” and could support rainfall rates up to 2 inches per hour in the heaviest storms, according to the WPC.
-A half a foot of rain could fall in the high risk area where heavier bouts of rain essentially get stuck for an extended period.
+A half a foot of precipitation could fall in the high-risk area where heavier bouts of rain essentially get stuck for an extended period.

-Almost no area could absorb that much rain without flooding, but recent storms have already soaked soils in this region and made the threat that much more dire.
+Almost no area could absorb that much rain without flooding, but recent storms have already soaked soils in this region and make the threat that much more dire.

 Kentucky Gov. Andy Beshear declared a state of emergency Friday ahead of the storm.